teaconmc/zprobe/README.md

 ## Features

-### Readiness probe
+### Startup probe

-A readiness probe is exposed at endpoint `GET /ready`.
+A startup probe is exposed at endpoint `GET /ready`.

-The response status code will be `200` if the forge server reached `ServerStartedEvent`, `500` otherwise.
+- The response status code will be `204` if the forge server reached `ServerStartedEvent`, `500` otherwise.
-The response body is always empty.
+- The response body is always empty.

 ### Liveness probe

 A liveness probe is exposed at endpoint `GET /live`.

-The response status code will be `200` if the server completed any ticks in last 5 seconds, `500` otherwise.
+- The response status code will be `204` if the server completed any ticks in last 5 seconds, `500` otherwise.
-The response body is always empty.
+- The response body is always empty.

 ### Graceful shutdown